elektito/udp-forward/README.md

 One intention of udp-forward is hiding DNS messages from DNS spoofers.
 You can run udp-forward in a remote server by running `./udp-forward.py 0.0.0.0:5353 8.8.8.8:53`.
 This starts listening to port 5353, runs the encryption scheme on whatever it receives and forwards the results to 8.8.8.8:53 (Google's public DNS server).
+The reply is also encrypted when received and forwarded back.

 You then need to run `sudo ./udp-forward.py 127.0.0.1:53 remote-server:5353` on your local machine.
 The encryption scheme, when